-- 3.73.
+- 3.79.
 Bukvareva et al. (2019) and La Notte et al. (2017) identify that cultural ecosystem services involve an exchange of information between ecosystem and the user.
-In fact, La Notte et al. (2017) view the concept of information in ecosystems as a more fundamental concept, arguing that organisms interact with their environment not just by exchanging material and energy as traditionally viewed in ecology, but also by exchanging information, and that this should somehow be covered explicitly, especially in the context of human interactions. - 3.74.
-In relation to the conceptualisation of La Notte et al. (2017) and its implications for the structure of CICES, it was concluded that the information embedded in ecological networks is analogous to other functional characteristics that underpin ecosystem services, and could be analysed using the cascade or variations on the idea of a logic or causal chain.
+In fact, La Notte et al. (2017) view the concept of information in ecosystems as a more fundamental concept They argue that organisms interact with their environment not just by exchanging material and energy as traditionally viewed in ecology, but also by exchanging information, and that this should somehow be covered explicitly, especially in the context of human interactions. - 3.80.
+In relation to the conceptualisation of La Notte et al. (2017) and its implications for the structure of CICES, it was concluded that the information embedded in ecological networks is analogous to other functional characteristics that underpin ecosystem services.
+Thus information could be analysed using the ecosystem service cascade model or similar a logical or causal chains.
 In relation to human interactions, we believe the issues surrounding information are already covered in the way cultural ecosystem services are grouped and named in V5.2.
-The definitions at Group level for cultural ecosystem services all speak of interactions; namely: intellectual and representative interactions and spiritual, symbolic and other cultural interactions with natural environment.
+The definitions at Group level for cultural ecosystem services all speak of interactions; namely: intellectual and representative interactions and spiritual, symbolic and other cultural interactions with the natural environment.
 Thus, no modification to the structure of CICES was made, although users should consider the information aspects when reporting cultural ecosystem services or defining class types for more detailed analysis.